 Diaphragmatic paralysis

-Fluoroscopic examination of the diaphragm ("sniff test") is very useful in diagnosing diaphragmatic paralysis.
-In normal individuals, both hemidiaphragm will descend with inspiration.
-In cases of unilateral diaphragmatic paralysis, the affected side demonstrates a paradoxical upward movement.
+Fluoroscopic examination of the diaphragm ("sniff test") is useful in diagnosing diaphragmatic paralysis.
+In normal individuals, both hemidiaphragms will descend with inspiration.
+In cases of unilateral diaphragmatic paralysis, the affected side may demonstrate paradoxical upward motion.
+There is considerable normal variation however; some normal people will demonstrate paradoxical motion of the anterior or entire diaphragm.
+Also, in the erect position the abdominal musculature can work to achieve a normal result in the erect position.
+This effect is minimized in the recumbent position 14.

-An alternative to fluoroscopy in diagnosing this condition, particularly useful in the pediatric population.
-Real-time ultrasound is ideal for evaluation of spontaneous respiratory diaphragmatic motion (may require temporary disconnection of the ventilator).
-This can be performed in the axial plane to compare the two hemidiaphragm simultaneously.
+It is easier to evaluate children with ultrasound and avoids radiation risk.
+Real-time ultrasound is performed in the axial plane to compare the two hemidiaphragms simultaneously.
 Additional coronal or sagittal M-mode can help quantify the degree of movement of each individual hemidiaphragm.
-Diagnostic criteria include paradoxical movement, excursion of less than 4 mm, and a difference >50% between the excursion of one hemidiaphragm compared to the other.
+Diagnostic criteria in children include paradoxical movement, excursion of less than 4 mm and a difference >50% between the excursion of one hemidiaphragm compared to the other.

-Bedside ultrasound has been used in a critical care setting for the detection of diaphragmatic dysfunction with a high degree of specificity; the lower limit of normal was defined as 1 cm when observing diaphragmatic craniocaudal excursion in the mid-clavicular line 8.
+In an adult patient diaphragmatic motion should be >1 cm when observing diaphragmatic craniocaudal excursion in the mid-clavicular line 8.
 The ability to apply this information and predict the success of weaning a patient from mechanical ventilation tends to be more robust when one measures the contractile nature of the diaphragmatic muscle itself.
 Medial angulation from a sagittal transducer position in the mid-axillary line allows visualization of the striated, mixed echogenicity band just cephalad to the liver.
 After placing an M-mode line, one may pause the recording and measure the end-expiratory and end-inspiratory figures, the latter of which should be larger, and calculate a diaphragmatic thickening fraction; values above 30%, indicating no sonographic diaphragmatic dysfunction, have been found to be 71% specific for extubation success 9

 The thickening fraction of the intercostal muscles as an index of diaphragmatic dysfunction and the use of accessory muscles has a linear, negative relationship with the calculated thickening index of the diaphragm, although insufficient evidence exists to advocate its routine use at this time.
 Intercostal thickening fractions >8% have, thus far, been deemed pathologic 10

-Patients with unilateral diaphragmatic paralysis do not require treatment.
-There may be an option for phrenic nerve stimulation in some cases.
+Patients with unilateral diaphragmatic paralysis do not usually require treatment in the absence of comorbidities.
+In contrast, BDP may require nocturnal non-invasive positive pressure ventilation.
+There may be a case for phrenic nerve stimulation in some cases.

 On a chest radiograph consider: